Academic Calendar

 Withdrawal from Viterbo University

 A student who wishes to withdraw completely from the university during a semester must complete an official withdrawal form and meet with their academic advisor.
 The official date of withdrawal is the day the form is received in the Office of the Registrar.
-This process must be completed prior to final examination week.
-Any applicable refunds for courses less than 15 weeks in length are prorated according to the deadline dates published on the Business Office web page for the fall, spring, and summer terms.
+This process must be completed prior to the withdrawal period for W grades to be awarded (70% of the course elapsed).
+Any applicable refunds for courses less than 15 weeks in length are prorated according to the tuition refund deadline dates.
 A student who wishes to re-enter for any subsequent term must complete a re-entry application form for re-acceptance.
 Failing grades are recorded for students who do not officially withdraw from the university.